by-jp/www.byjp.me/content/notes/twitter/4082252870/index.md

 - imported
 - from-twitter
 ---
-Virgin Media lied\!
+Virgin Media lied!
 My service was not connected within 2 hours.
-Or even 6\!
+Or even 6!
 Bah, and it would have been so good otherwise.